Form W-4 Preview

 About IRS Form W-4

 IRS Form W-4 (Employee's Withholding Certificate) is one of the most commonly used tax forms in the United States.
 Every new employee must complete a W-4 so their employer can withhold the correct amount of federal income tax from each paycheck.
-The form was redesigned in 2020 to eliminate allowances and replace them with a simpler five-step process.
+The form was redesigned in 2020 to eliminate allowances and replace them with a simpler five-step process of entering dollar amounts.

 Understanding how to properly fill out your W-4 directly affects your take-home pay and tax outcome.
 The form connects directly to your Form W-2 (which reports your actual wages and taxes withheld) and ultimately your Form 1040 individual tax return.
 Using the IRS Tax Withholding Estimator alongside your W-4 is the most accurate way to optimize your withholding.